racerretrocoder/Chlorine.exe/README.md

 The file Chlorine 3.0.exe WILL Overwrite the first 5mb of your harddrive.
 After you press yes.
 The file Chlroine 3.0-clean.exe Will Not overwrite the 5mb of your harddrive. after you press yes.

-The clean version is harmless. it will not deal permenant damage to your operatibg system
-# Creators not response able for the damage done by chlorine 3.0.exe or any source code that is destructive
+The clean version is harmless. it will not deal permenant damage to your operatibg system Creators not response able for the damage done by chlorine 3.0.exe or any source code that is destructive This is for education purposes only